 Election officials in Georgia are intentionally making it harder for people living in Black and Latinx communities to vote; don’t let them stop you from voting!
 Click the button below to visit Georgia's official online voter registration system, then learn more about voting by mail, early voting, or voting on election day.
 You don't have to miss work or wait in long lines just to cast your ballot, so find a way to vote that works for you.

 Georgia law requires Georgia residents to show photo identification when voting in person.
 This does not have to be a Georgia ID, and the address on your ID does not need to match the address for your voter registration.
-You are not required to provide identification when you vote absentee by mail.
 You can obtain a Georgia ID from the Georgia Department of Driving Services for $32.
 A voting-only ID card is available for free.
 If you have questions or need more information, you can contact the Georgia Secretary of State’s Elections Division.

 If you don’t have one of the six forms of photo ID listed above, you can get a free ID card from your county registrar’s office, or the Department of Driver Services Office.
 Just schedule an appointment using the button above, and bring the following: